Researchers studied university students to determine how technology has affected people’s physical activity levels.

 There are limitations in the study that were discussed by the researchers.
-They were not able to draw conclusions confirming cause and effect due to the observational nature of the study.
+They were not able to draw conclusions confirming cause and effect – for example, a lack of physical activity is due to technology use.
+This is because of the observational nature of the study.
 Because the study was limited to college students, the findings may not be widely generalizable to other populations.
 In addition, the participants reported higher than average levels of activity, which may not represent other college students.

 This important study provides information for policymakers and healthcare providers interested in increasing levels of physical activity in the population.
 Interventions aimed at females and ethnic minorities will be important.
 With its ever-increasing use, technology will continue to impact our lives and our health in sometimes surprising ways.

 Written by Alexa Deano

 Reference: Town Jr SD, Ory MG, Smith ML, et al. Accessing physical activity among young adults attending a university: the role of sex, race/ethnicity/ technology use, and sleep.
 BMC Public Health.
 2017 September 18.